railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 Open ERP's flexibility enables you to make prices that depend not only on prices on the product form, but in addition to the two predefined ones – Cost Price and Public Price.

-To do this use the menu :menuselection:`Products --> Definitions --> Price Types`.
+To do this use the menu :menuselection:`Products --> Configuration --> Prices Computation --> Price Types`.
 Create a new entry for the new price type.
 Enter the field name, the field on the product form that this type of price corresponds to and the currency that will be expressed in this field.
 The operation works just as well on new fields added to the product form to meet specific developments.